LokimuKH19/DRQI/README.md

 - Support for Fokker-Planck problems added.
 - New visualization tools: **Density plots** and **Omega plots**.

+### 2025-06-30
+- The DRQI was validated by neuron transportation equation, showing its potential for nuclear engineering usage.

 ---

 ## ⚠️ Known Issues & Notes